Environmental Impacts

 Overview

-The environmental module accounts for greenhouse gas emissions, land use change and nitrogen pollution from food production.
+The environmental module accounts for greenhouse gas emissions and land use change from food production.
 These impacts are monetized and included in the objective function via configurable prices/penalties.
+Land-use change accounting distinguishes between existing cropland and newly converted area so that only new conversions bear LUC costs, while existing cropland can generate regrowth credits when spared.

 This is currently a work in progress and not all relevant environmental impacts are implemented and monetized yet.